mcosovic/JuliaGrid.jl/docs/src/manual/pmuStateEstimation.md

 nothing # hide
 ```

-JuliaGrid enables the determination of the minimal number of PMUs and the formation of phasor measurements using AC power flow data to ensure system observability through the [`pmuPlacement!`](@ref pmuPlacement!) function:
+JuliaGrid allows users to determine the minimum number of PMUs needed for observability while also generating phasor measurements based on results from AC power flow through the [`pmuPlacement!`](@ref pmuPlacement!) function:
 ```@example PMUOptimalPlacement
 using HiGHS